Aphelion-im/Product-preview-card-component/README.md

 Code-wise I am not entirely satisfied.

 - CSS writing style may be improved with the [BEM method](https://getbem.com/introduction/).
-- Viewport Height on mobile cuts of a part of the top
+- On mobile, a part of the site is cut off.
 - On iPad the card stretches vertically and the content gets too much whitespace.

 ### Useful resources